Plant and Powerlines

-Across Australia and the rest of the world, there are way too many stories of fatalities and near fatalities resulting from interaction between plant & powerlines.
+Across Australia and the rest of the world, there are way too many stories of fatalities and near fatalities resulting from interaction between plant and powerlines.

 The guidance contains the following key themes: